Please note: Students should read this in conjunction with the Terms and Conditions of their Licence Agreement (if living in University Halls).

 2.6 In these cases, the Fees Office will contact the Student to advise of any changes to Student Fees or liability and to request the payment of any remaining balance as soon as reasonably practicable.

-2.7 Subject to any changes of circumstances set out in paragraph 2.5 above, Students should not expect their fee level to change by more than the higher of 5% or the Customer Price Index Inflation (CPI) rate per year during the normal course of their studies on a defined programme (assuming no change in in their status, mode of study or reassessment of Student Loans Company or Local Authority eligibility).
+2.7 Subject to any changes of circumstances set out in paragraph 2.5 above, Students should not expect their fee level to change by more than the higher of 5% or the Consumer Price Index Inflation (CPI) rate per year during the normal course of their studies on a defined programme (assuming no change in in their status, mode of study or reassessment of Student Loans Company or Local Authority eligibility).

 2.8 The University retains the right to amend its Fees Policy at any point in time.
 Amendments to the Fees Policy could be made for any reason, and could include situations where there is a fundamental change in the regime set by the UK Government for the financing of tuition fees for domestic and EU students.